Feldspars, the primary high temperature flux, melt less than you think.

 Pages that reference this post in the Digitalfire Reference Library:

-Custer Feldspar, Feldspar, Soda Feldspar, MC Na-200 Feldspar, MC 200K Feldspar, Low Budget Testing of the Raw and Fired Properties of a Glaze, A Low Cost Tester of Glaze Melt Fluidity, Feldspar Glazes
+Custer Feldspar, Feldspar, Soda Feldspar, MC Na-200 Feldspar, MC 200K Feldspar, Low Budget Testing of Ceramic Glazes, A Low Cost Tester of Glaze Melt Fluidity, Downloadable 3D model for melt flow tester block mold, Feldspar Glazes

 This post is one of thousands found in the Digitalfire Reference Database.
 Most are part of a timeline maintained by Tony Hansen.
 You can search that timeline on the home page of digitalfire.com.